kdoore/CS2335-Gitbook/animation_controller/animation-steps.md

 [Link to Free - 2D GameArt - Sprites used here](http://www.gameart2d.com/freebies.html)

 After downloading the sprite set, determine which animation states your character will use.
-In this case, we'll implement 4 animation states:  `idle, walk, jump, dead`
+In this case, we'll implement 4 animation states:  `idle, walk, jump, dead`  (_If desired, you can implement 3 states: idle, walk, jump_)

   - **Import sprites **associated with desired animation states into your Unity project.
 Put these in a folder: Sprites/PlayerSprites